angharadcaswell/shut-the-box/README.md

 Background image - Photo by FWStudio from Pexels

 ## Acknowledgments:
-* My mentor[Precious](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for your help and guidance.
+* My mentor [Precious](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for your help and guidance.
 * [Code Institute](https://codeinstitute.net/) student support, slack community and tutorials.